Less-Than-Perfect/CBC-Bit-Flipper-Perl5/README.md

 # CBC-Bit-Flipper-Perl5
-# More (but mild)  failure
-I was close on the 7th (but had to go do some work) and then got stuck on the stupidist thing sunday.
-I'm not sure what is currently wrong, but my python server has a memory leak so its a little hard to test.
-I got some stuff to do in the next few days, so I don't think i'll be able to finish in the next couple of days.
-But I got the minimum functionality to work so I'm grateful.
+# Current Log
+I'm finally back.
+I hope to get somewhere with the code tonight.
+Wish me luck, Nobody.

 # To-do
-- [x] Create something that looks like it maybe could work
+- [x] Create some code that probably doesn't work
-- [x] Create a local sever (python? php?) for testing
+- [x] Create a local (python/php) server to test against
-- [x] Comfirm basic function
+- [x] Create code with the basic function of attacking the final block
+- [ ] Add a loop to attack each block
-- [ ] Finalize Loops
+- [ ] Comfirm a successful attack on a wargame/ctf
 - [ ] Add user friendliness
+- [ ] Add a specific Perl version
 - [ ] Think of features to be added
 - [ ] Create Documentation
-- [ ] Add Perl version

 # Why Perl?
 Why not?
 This is in fact my first Perl script, horrible right?